 2014 Season: McHugh gave Houston 16 quality starts in 25 tries while logging the lowest WHIP (1.02) of any rookie with at least 100 innings.
 The secret to his success: He leaned more heavily on his breaking stuff that season, while adding a tick to his fastball (91 mph) and two ticks to his curveball (73 mph).

 McHugh has a world-class curveball.
 Most curves spin at about 1,500 times per minute; McHugh’s spins 2,000 times.
 The more spin, the more the ball moves during the pitch, and the more likely batters are to miss it.
 Houston snapped him up.

 “We identified him as someone whose surface statistics might not indicate his true value.”

-Sportswriter Joe Vasile from SB Nation made an interesting observation in his column, in which he wrote, “McHugh uses his slider an astounding 44.6 percent of his pitches, and his curve 22.5 percent of the time.
+Sportswriter Joe Vasile from SB Nation noted, “McHugh uses his slider an astounding 44.6 percent of his pitches, and his curve 22.5 percent of the time.
 His fastball checks in at only 27.2 percent of his pitches.
 This pitch selection makes McHugh one of the most unique pitchers in baseball.”
-(May 12, 2015)
+(May 2015)

 In 2015, Collin had the second-lowest Exit Velocity (MPH) in MLB—only 86.21 mph, as tracked by StatCast-Amazon.
 (Jorge De La Rosa of the Rockies had EV/MPH of 86.06 for #1.)